 - Air Force: Air Force, Air Force Reserve, Air Force National Guard

 - Coast Guard: Coast Guard, Coast Guard Reserve

 The request should be submitted in writing on letterhead clearly identifying the unit of service requesting the student recruitment information.
 The request should specify whether the information needed is for the current or previous semester.

 For students’ convenience, they have the option to appoint an authorized agent.
 This allows ACHS to deal with the agent on the student’s behalf, for example if he or she is sick, on vacation, or otherwise indisposed.
 Students may wish to appoint a parent, spouse, or friend, but should be sure to select someone they trust.
 ACHS may freely deal with this person as if he or she is the student.
-Students may assign an authorized agent or update their agent by submitting the ACHS Authorized Agent form available online at http://tinyurl.com/authorized-agent.
+Students may assign an authorized agent or update their agent by submitting the ACHS Authorized Agent form available online by visiting this link to the Authorized Agent Form.

 The Family Educational Rights and Privacy Act of 1974 (FERPA) as amended was designated to protect the privacy of educational records.
 FERPA affords eligible students certain rights with respect to their education records.
 (An “eligible student” under FERPA is a student who is 18 years of age or older or who attends a postsecondary institution at any age.)